josh-u-a/quantum_scattering/README.md

 # quantum_scattering
-Computation (using python an jupyter lab) for automating and animating of quantum particle incident on finite potential in one-dimension.
+Computation (using python and jupyter lab) for automating and animating of quantum particle incident on finite potential in one-dimension.
 Relays the transmission and reflection coefficients as well as the probablity of finding the quantum particle within the potential.
 Also displays the potential-space (or k-space) which indicates both the magnitude (energy) or the velocity and direction